lendai/node-se-check-bankgiro/README.md

 ## Usage

 Once the package has been installed using `npm`, using the module is very simple.
-At the moment, the module includes an `luhn` object that exposes a single method, `validate`. `validate` accepts a single string parameter that represents the credit card number.
+At the moment, the module exposes a single method, `checkBankgiro`. `checkBankgiro` accepts a single string parameter that represents the Bankgiro number.

 #### Node.js